We’ve put together a list of our most asked questions. Don’t see your Question. Contact Us and we’ll be happy to provide a precise answer.

 What should I do if I encounter a teacher diagnosing my child with ADD or any other classification?

+Teachers can not give a diagnosis of a student because they are not Doctors.
 Consult with an Advocate or Attorney who is knowledgeable about special education issues.
-Talk with your child's psychiatrist or psychologist right away or get your child evaluated to determine if there are any learning issues.
+Talk with your child's pediatrician, psychiatrist or psychologist right away or get your child evaluated to determine if there are any learning issues.
 Learn about your parental rights and responsibilities.
 Learn how to be an effective Advocate for your child.
 Educate yourself about Special Education issues.

 What test should I request for my child to be evaluated?